 As I touched upon earlier I used census records to build my family tree.
 This is an essential resource that any genealogist or family historian will use for their research.

-And if you can find your ancestors in these records they can help you to build your family tree really fast.
+And if you can find your ancestors in these records they can help you to build your family tree fast.

 Just remember not to jump to conclusions when you go further back with census records, OK?